Skip to main content

 How is cataract surgery performed?

 Once you arrive at the surgical center, you’ll have to fill out the preoperative paperwork.
 Our talented medical staff will dilate your eyes with eye drops and administer intravenous anesthesia to ensure optimal comfort and numbness.
 You’ll be taken to an operating room, where you’ll lay completely flat on an operating table.
 During cataract surgery, you might experience a slight pressure on the orbital bones during the cleaning process, but there’s no pain.

 You’ll be asked to focus on a light show as the femtosecond laser removes your cataracts.
 After your cataracts are removed, the eye surgeon will place the ideal intraocular lenses for your specific goals and lifestyle.
 The procedure concludes within 20 minutes, following which someone can drive you home.

 How do I know if I have cataracts?

 The lenses in your eyes should be completely transparent and clear because they allow light to pass into your eyeball.
 Cataracts are protein formations on the lenses that make them look cloudy, leading to hazy or blurry vision.
 This makes it seem like you’re looking through a cloudy window or foggy window.
+The following are the primary signs of cataracts:

 • Hazy vision